HomeDev GuideRecipesAPI Reference

 • Authorization – The process of determining the specific actions a user is allowed to perform.

-• Provider – A module that is called by ASP.NET to provide an underlying service.
+• Provider – A module ASP.NET calls to provide an underlying service.

-• Membership provider – The module that handles authentication in the security model in ASP.NET.
+• Membership provider – This module handles authentication in the security model in ASP.NET.

 • Profile provider – The module that stores and retrieves personalized data in ASP.NET.